neuralvis/elpa-mirror/stable-melpa/cdlatex-readme.txt

        templates also contain labels created with RefTeX.
 In a template, text needs to be filled in at various places, which we call "points of interest".
 You can use the TAB key to jump to the next point of interest in the template.
+If there is an active region, the region will be wrappend into the environment, ignoring the template content.

        For many frequently used LaTeX environments, abbreviations are available.
 Most of the time, the abbreviation consists of the